 - 1. Students will not take open containers of food outside of the cafeteria. - 2.
-Students will remain in the cafeteria until dismissed or given permission to leave by the staff. - 3.
-Cafeteria use is a privilege.
-Students who behave inappropriately in the cafeteria will be assigned a consequence. - 4.
-If cafeteria seating is used during Tier 2 & 3, students must follow posted social distancing rules and regulations.
+Students will remain in the cafeteria until dismissed or given permission to leave by the staff.

+3. Students who behave inappropriately in the cafeteria will be assigned a consequence.